-Millennium: Had a pretty obvious shout out in giving its lead character the name Frank Black.
-It's unclear whether this is a shout out or just the obvious result of doing a web search in The Nineties, but in the second episode of the series, Frank searches for the plot relevant term "Gehenna."
+Millennium had a pretty obvious shout out in giving its lead character the name Frank Black.
+It's unclear whether this is a shout out or just the obvious result of doing a web search in The '90s, but in the second episode of the series, Frank searches for the plot relevant term "Gehenna."
 Up above the plot relevant page?
 An Old World of Darkness fan site.

 James Bond and his license to kill got a few mentions.
 Dr. Martin, who gets sacked in the very first episode, is nicknamed "007".

 In one episode, the team try very hard to diagnose a patient.
 Clearly they are missing something.
 Dr. Ribodaux asks whether they should call House.